 A big thank you to Wayne Allen Brenner of the Austin Chronicle on the review of this series.

-To view full painting or slideshow, click on a thumbnail from the gallery above.
+To view the full painting or a slideshow, please click on a thumbnail from the gallery above.